-“Raspberry Pi – Demystified” is an excellent course for students who want to get started with Internet of Things (IoT) and explore Raspberry Pi for a variety of exciting projects.
-Raspberry Pi is a single board computer that can be used to learn programming, build interesting hardware projects, automate your home, build weather stations, and even use them in robust industrial applications.
+“Raspberry Pi – Demystified” is an excellent course for students who want to get started with the Internet of Things (IoT) and explore Raspberry Pi for a variety of exciting projects.
+Raspberry Pi is a single-board computer that can be used to learn to program, build interesting hardware projects, automate your home, build weather stations, and even use them in robust industrial applications.
 Students have started building really innovative projects using the Raspberry Pi and even created numerous Science Fair projects.

-This course introduces the students to the basic use of Raspberry Pi and slowly builds up the knowledge level to area such as Remote access, Web server, Web development, and even touches upon Android app development suing MIT App Inventor.
-For students who are new to programming, they will learn Scratch and python programming languages and build projects such as an Automated Traffic Light System, Home Security System and Enhanced Doorbell.
+This course introduces the students to the basic use of Raspberry Pi and slowly builds up the knowledge level to the area such as Remote access, Web server, Web development, and even touches upon Android app development using MIT App Inventor.
+For students who are new to programming, they will learn Scratch and python programming languages and build projects such as an Automated Traffic Light System, Home Security System, and Enhanced Doorbell.

 This course also teaches how to develop an android app using the MIT App inventor, which is an open-source web application originally provided created by Google and now maintained by MIT.
-Some of the impressive apps developed here are the Mole mash Game, Painting App and a simple browser which consumes less memory.
+Some of the impressive apps developed here are the Mole mash Game, Painting App, and a simple browser that consumes less memory.

 - Lessons 5